-Mobility in soil: No relevant data found.
+No relevant data found.

-13. Disposal Considerations
+13. DISPOSAL CONSIDERATIONS

-DO NOT DUMP INTO ANY SEWERS, ON THE GROUND, OR INTO ANY BODY OF WATER.
+Disposal methods: DO NOT DUMP INTO ANY SEWERS, ON THE GROUND, OR INTO ANY BODY OF WATER.
 All disposal practices must be in compliance with all Federal, State/Provincial and local laws and regulations.
 Regulations may vary in different locations.
 Waste characterizations and compliance with applicable laws are the responsibility solely of the waste generator.
 AS YOUR SUPPLIER, WE HAVE NO CONTROL OVER THE MANAGEMENT PRACTICES OR MANUFACTURING PROCESSES OF PARTIES HANDLING OR USING THIS MATERIAL.
 THE INFORMATION PRESENTED HERE PERTAINS ONLY TO THE PRODUCT AS SHIPPED IN ITS INTENDED CONDITION AS DESCRIBED IN MSDS SECTION: Composition Information.
 FOR UNUSED & UNCONTAMINATED PRODUCT, the preferred options include sending to a licensed, permitted: Recycler.
 Reclaimer.
 Incinerator or other thermal destruction device.

-14. Transport Information
+14. TRANSPORT INFORMATION